ahmadsoliman/EmbedIQ/memory-bank/activeContext.md

 ## Current Challenges

+1. **PostgreSQL + pgvector on ARM64**: We're experiencing Docker image compatibility issues with the PostgreSQL image that includes pgvector and Apache AGE extensions on Apple Silicon (ARM64) architecture.
+The current image is causing PostgreSQL to crash when creating extensions.
-1. **LLM Integration**: Need to finalize the approach for LLM integration
+2. **LLM Integration**: Need to finalize the approach for LLM integration
-2. **Vector Database Performance**: Need to evaluate PostgreSQL with pgvector in real-world scenarios
+3. **Vector Database Performance**: Need to evaluate PostgreSQL with pgvector in real-world scenarios
-3. **Frontend-Backend Communication**: Ensuring smooth communication between frontend and API
+4. **Frontend-Backend Communication**: Ensuring smooth communication between frontend and API
-4. **Docker Compose Development**: Optimizing the development experience with Docker Compose
+5. **Docker Compose Development**: Optimizing the development experience with Docker Compose

 ## Team Context